dericpr/IoT/README.md

 Use the simulator to add / delete / edit device entries.
 Once the change is completed the Dashboard will fadeout and fade back in with the new data.

-* [Video of Applicaiton in Action](https://www.youtube.com/watch?v=cARXy2WtXVI&feature=youtu.be) - Ignore the last 15 seconds of frantic mouse clicking to stop the recording :)
+* [Video of Application in Action](https://www.youtube.com/watch?v=cARXy2WtXVI&feature=youtu.be) - Ignore the last 15 seconds of frantic mouse clicking to stop the recording :)